hdgarrood/hdgarrood.github.io/_posts/2015-12-10-when-to-use-the-purescript-ffi.md

 title: Deciding when to use the PureScript FFI
 ---

-I was led to write this because I think we have a bit of problem at the moment with the FFI.
+I was led to write this because I think we have a bit of problem in the PureScript community with the FFI.
 It's very common to see it used, even for things that arguably don't really need it.
-By contrast, I've been writing Haskell for over 3 years now, and I have *never* used the FFI.
+By contrast, I've been writing Haskell for over 3 years now, and I have *never* used the Haskell FFI.

 Before I start I want to make it clear that I don't want you to stop using it entirely other than inside bindings libraries.
 There are still plenty of